codertsv/codertsv.github.io/README.md

 ### Past presentations

+- 20 Apr 2020.
+Linsay (@lindsaymarkward) presented a talk via Zoom on clean code best practices with examples in Python

 - 24 Feb 2020.
 Anything goes session on **loops**.
 [Link to examples](https://codertsv.github.io/loops).

 - 16 Dec 2019.
 Wytamma (@wytamma) presented a talk on Python basics 🐍.
 We used [Google colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb) to write and run some Python.